-An exciting project managed by Food & Fibre Gippsland and CQ University Australia, GIPPYAg has a primary aim of establishing partnerships between education and the food & fibre industry.
+An exciting project managed by Food & Fibre Gippsland and CQ University Australia in 2019, GIPPYAg had a primary aim of establishing partnerships between education and the food & fibre industry.

-The project is engaging with schools, teachers and students across Gippsland, and is working to increase the knowledge and appreciation of the sector’s importance in the region, and expand the mindset of what career opportunities there are in food and fibre.
+The project has engaged with schools, teachers and students across Gippsland, and worked to increase the knowledge and appreciation of the sector’s importance in the region, and expand the mindset of what career opportunities there are in food and fibre.

-The modules aim to showcase the scientific and digital skills that are needed in the agricultural industry to attract the next generation workforce, so its implementation is also supporting ‘workforce planning’ capabilities across Gippsland agrifood sector.
+The modules aimed to showcase the scientific and digital skills that are needed in the agricultural industry to attract the next generation workforce, so its implementation also supported ‘workforce planning’ capabilities across Gippsland agrifood sector.

-The modules explore a number of capabilities and key learning areas, including visual communication design, critical and creative thinking, design technology, mathematics, science and digital technologies.
+The modules explored a number of capabilities and key learning areas, including visual communication design, critical and creative thinking, design technology, mathematics, science and digital technologies.

-To find out more or to inquire about participating in this project please contact Dr Amy Cosby – firstname.lastname@example.org
+To find out more or to inquire about the findings and results from this project please contact Dr Amy Cosby – firstname.lastname@example.org

-Funded by the Victorian Government Regional Skills Fund, this project is due for completion in Dec 2019
+Funded by the Victorian Government Regional Skills Fund, this project was completed in Dec 2019